The Web, Readable.

 npm install -g @ticktockbent/charlotteThen replace "command": "npx" with "command": "charlotte" in your config.

-Charlotte caught 16 unlabeled SVG icons that would have been invisible to sighted reviewers but broken for screen readers.
-It found a 204-pixel horizontal overflow on mobile that would have shipped unnoticed.
-Both bugs were fixed in the same session they were introduced.
+That loop has caught real bugs: 16 unlabeled SVG icons invisible to sighted reviewers but broken for screen readers, and a 204-pixel horizontal overflow on mobile.
+Both were fixed in the session they were introduced.

 That's what it means to make the web readable.